VirusPilot/stratux-pi4/README.md

 # stratux-pi4
-Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh Buster image
+Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh Buster Lite Image

 This started as a script just for myself to build a Stratux Europe, based on:
 - https://github.com/b3nn0/stratux
 - https://project-downloads.drogon.net/wiringpi-latest.deb
 - http://download.glidernet.org/arm/rtlsdr-ogn-bin-ARM-latest.tgz
 - Raspbian Buster Lite
-- Raspberry Pi 4 B (also tested on Pi 3 B)
+- Raspberry Pi4B (also tested on Pi3B)

 Steps required:
-- fresh Raspbian Buster Lite Image running with ssh
+- fresh Raspbian Buster Lite Image with ssh enabled
 - login as `pi` user
 - sudo su
 - cd ~/